 This person needs acknowledgment for who they are and what they do.
-They draw heavily on verbal compliments, encouragements and words of appreciation such as ‘thanks for doing…’ , ‘you look good in…’, ‘I really appreciate you doing…’ etc.
+They draw heavily on verbal compliments, encouragements, and words of appreciation such as ‘thanks for doing…’, ‘you look good in…’, ‘I really appreciate you doing…’ etc.

 This person needs time together.
 This means having your partner’s undivided attention, e.g. looking at each other and talking, or talking and walking, just the two of you.
 Just proximity such as watching television is not enough.
-This person needs to know you can engage in quality conversation where the two of you are sharing experiences, thoughts, feelings and desires in a friendly, uninterrupted environment.
+This person needs to know you can engage in a quality conversation where the two of you are sharing experiences, thoughts, feelings, and desires in a friendly, uninterrupted environment.
 It also involves doing things together.
-This may include any activity e.g. cooking, going to markets, and playing sport – as long as the focus is enjoying being together.
+This may include any activity e.g. cooking, going to markets, and playing sports – as long as the focus is enjoying being together.

 Acts of Service